Rock Radio Heaven (C)

 Stations: WALT Tampa Bay, WRIT Milwaukee, WGN Chicago

 Notes: Best known as a morning show host at WGN, but was a jock at WALT.
 Died when his private plane collided with a female student pilot who was also killed.
-Ironically, the plane crashed into the roof of a hospital that Collins helped raise money for in Zion, Ill., (Lake County) north of Chicago.
+Ironically, the plane crashed into the roof of a hospital that Collins helped raise money for in Zion, Illinois, (Lake County) north of Chicago.
 Collins was inducted into the Radio Hall of Fame in 2008.

 DAVE CONLEY